 This course focuses on the history of American political ideas.
 Topics include the following: precedents for the Declaration of Independence; the elements of Puritan thought; religion and the argument for American independence; religious support of and opposition to the Revolutionary War; the framing of the Constitution; the ratification struggle between Federalists and Anti-Federalists; different views regarding the legitimacy of slavery under the Constitution; how debate over the spread of slavery led to southern secession and civil war; Abraham Lincoln's understanding of and commitment to the American Union; and, finally, Progressive views regarding the nature of good government.

 POLI 315 United States Foreign Policy (3)

 An examination of U.S. foreign policy with special attention given to the Cold War and its aftermath.
-Cross-listed with HIST 362.
-(Alternate years, offered 2011-2012.)
+(Alternate years, offered 2013-2014.)

 POLI 316 Constitutional Civil Liberties (3)